grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=44 (0x2C) - Requested item is unknown
-    VSCP_TYPE_ERROR_ITEM_UNKNOWN
-This error message is used to indicate that the requested item (remote variable) is unknown.
+    VSCP_TYPE_ERROR_ITEM_UNKNOWNThis error message is used to indicate that the requested item (remote variable) is unknown.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |